roboticslab-uc3m/developer-manual/best-practices-github.md

 Regarding which `label` to assign to an issue in GitHub, we are attempting to unify them, with [teo-main](https://github.com/roboticslab-uc3m/teo-main/labels) for inspiration.

-Reasons for using GitHub issues rather than private messaging:
-* Increased global productivity as logs are kept.
-It tends to avoid repetition of the same questions and the same answers.
-* A convenient tool to keep any technical topic inside its technical context and focus on the proper issue's subject.
-* Higher visibility of your topic in such a way that the answer may come from unexpected people.
-This is especially interesting in cases of disagreement between two parties where unrelated contributors may bring up new ideas and worthy viewpoints.

 ## commit (and push)
 We have seen in [Main Developer Tools](main-developer-tools.md) that GitHub is an important part of our workflow.
 Now let's see when and how to use it.